 As for dusting, I like using Swiffer Dusters (just the pads- they’re meant to be attached to a Swiffer but I use them with my hand to dust surfaces like the open shelves in the den, our coffee table, the fireplace mantels, and even the baseboards, etc).
 They create this awesome static-y cling that basically makes dust stick to them (no dusting spray necessary) and I just lift things up with one hand and swipe under them with the other and can basically dust the whole house with one or two in less than 20 minutes (I listen to my ipod as I go, so it feels more like dancing and less like cleaning).
 And that includes wiping down those dusty baseboards too!
 It really isn’t hard at all, and it’s so nice to see the things we love on display, so dusting them is well worth the effort!
 I’ve actually been meaning to try out some good quality microfiber cloths instead of the Swiffer pads (which I’ve heard are just as good at attracting dust like a magnet without any dusting spray).
 The bonus is that they’re washable so they’ll make for less waste, which always appeals to us!
 Update: Now we use microfiber cloths and love ’em.

 As for vacuuming I’ve heard time and time again that something with a HEPA filter makes for much cleaner air and a healthier home.
-And until I can afford one of those amazing Dyson thingies, I use a Dirt Devil Vibe Swivel Glide vacuum.
+And until I can afford one of those amazing Dyson thingies, I use a Bissell CleanView Upright Vacuum that we bought on Amazon after scrolling through all the great reviews.
 I also love that we have hardwood flooring throughout the house so I only have to vacuum a few 5 x 8 and 8 x 10 carpeted squares here and there and I’m done with the vacuum.
-Update: This is our current vacuum and he’s the man.

 But what do we do to keep the wood floors clean?
-That’s where my BFF the Kurv comes in.
-You may remember this gushing post about how the Kurv changed my life, but if you haven’t seen it yet it’s worth a look.
+We also love this cordless little Shark vac for smaller touch ups and hardwood stuff, which everyone else in my family also has and loves.
 It’s my number one shortcut to a clean house.
-It works best in corners, under tables and cabinets, etc… but that seems to be where the dust bunnies congregate so after I vacuum the area rug and use the Kurv around the perimeter of a room and under the chairs, the floor is totally clean and ready for company.
-We still sometimes use the vacuum to cover bigger areas of the hardwood floor, but for “maintenance” between the more major clean ups it’s truly amazing and leaves the whole house looking photoshoot ready.
+It works best in corners, under tables and cabinets, etc… but that seems to be where the dust bunnies congregate so after I vacuum the area rug and use the Shark around the perimeter of a room and under the chairs, the floor is totally clean and ready for company.
+We still sometimes use the bigger plug-in vacuum to cover large areas of the hardwood floor, but for “maintenance” between the more major clean ups it’s truly amazing and leaves the whole house looking photoshoot ready (no cord = freeeeeeedom).

 When it comes to wiping things down things like the counters and the sink in the kitchen and bathrooms, I love love love Mrs. Meyer’s Clean Day All Purpose Cleaner (again in their intoxicating lemon verbena scent).
 It can be diluted a ton for many different tasks so we keep a bottle going forever by just holding it under the faucet and adding a few inches of water from time to time- it never seems to lose its potency.
-And as for dish soap, we’ve used Seventh Generation Auto Dishwashing Gel forever because it’s good for the planet but still gets our dishes gleaming.
-Oh and even though laundry is John’s territory I’ll divulge that we use Seventh Generation Free & Clear 2X Concentrated Laundry Detergent without any dryer sheets or fabric softener.
+And as for dish soap, we’ve used Seventh Generation Auto Dish Pacs (good for the planet but still gets our dishes gleaming).
+Oh and even though laundry is John’s territory I’ll divulge that we use Seventh Generation Laundry Detergent without any dryer sheets or fabric softener.
 We’ve found that our clothes are just as soft as they were before we gave up the fabric softener and we’re saving money and using fewer chemicals which is always a plus for us.

 Of course there are still seasonal chores like cleaning the windows (again I use Mrs. Meyer’s Clean Day All Purpose Cleaner) and giving the floors a real scrub down (I like Method’s washable headed mop, called the oMop, with a bit of Mrs. Meyer’s Clean Day All Purpose Cleaner- and I’m sure to rinse and dry the floors thoroughly since our refinisher said it’s bad to leave wood floors wet) but those tasks are few and far between… and they’re not even that tough to tackle when the rest of the house is on autopilot.